diego0020/braviz-app/doc/faq.md

 #### What am I looking at?

+> This tool shows you data from several subjects at the same time.
+3d data is organized in groups and sorted from left to right.
+The data inside each of the views is loaded from a scenario defined in the *Subject* *overview* tool.
+> In order to load a view, click in the "file" menu and then in "load visualization".
+A dialog will appear where you can access all of your saved scenarios.

 #### How do I change the current camera?

+> You can click in an empty space in any of the 3d viewers and navigate as if you were in the subject overview application.
+Afterwards you may use the "Camera" box in order to copy the camera to all the viewers or to reload the original camera.

 #### How do I change the *grouping* variable?

+> Use the "Facet Variable" box.
+Notice that only *nominal* variables can be selected for this role.

 #### How do I change the *sorting* variable?

+> Use the "Sort Variable" box.
+Notice that only *rational* variables can be selected for this role.

 #### How do I change the current *coordinates*?

+> Use the coordinates box.
+For an overview of the available coordinates look at [What coordinates systems are available?](#coordinates)

 ## Anova Analysis